thess24/blog/about.md

 ---

-Hi, I'm Taylor Hess - quant analyst / machine learning engineer / developer with an affinity for finance.
+Hi, I'm Taylor Hess - machine learning engineer / former lead quant analyst / developer with an affinity for finance.

 I'm also a:
 - Speaker at AWS and Spark+AI conferences